Kathy Jaloussis

 Mindfulness is often integrated into my work, especially for clients experiencing anxiety, depression, stress, or bullying.

-In addition to my private practice, I work in NHS-affiliated health centres and secondary schools, supporting a wide range of clients.
-I have a strong interest in neurodiversity and regularly run wellbeing workshops on topics such as friendship, resilience, bullying, and mental health.
+In addition to my private practice, I work in NHS-affiliated health centres and secondary schools, and I have a strong interest in neurodiversity.
+I run regular workshops around various wellbeing topics.

 Practice description